-Students interested in careers in business, government, education, journalism, human services, urban planning, law, social work, medicine, community organization, and other related fields may find the major, double major or minor in Asian American Studies a suitable field of study.
-Students interested in the major or minor in Asian American Studies may consult with the department chair and process their paperwork with the Student Services Center in JR 240.
+Students who are planning for careers in business, government, education, journalism, human services, urban planning, law, social work, medicine, community organization, and other related fields may find the major, double major or minor in Asian American Studies a suitable field of study.
+Those who are interested in the major or minor in Asian American Studies may consult with the department chair and process their paperwork with the Student Services Center in JR 240.
 The Asian American Studies department supports international education and encourages students to investigate opportunities for overseas and foreign language study.
 Of particular interest to Asian American Studies majors are study abroad opportunities throughout the Pacific Rim.
 For overseas studies, students should consult an advisor in the International and Exchange Student Center and a department advisor to coordinate their studies.

 Clubs and Societies

 - Delta Lambda Chi Sorority